 Since it has high technical quality, there is not a lot of time or money invested to support this application and it is providing a certain amount of value.
 Since the value is not negligible, it is being used, and it doesn't cost a lot to keep the lights on - the application should be tolerated and possibly redesigned for better business alignment.

-The application is stable, it doesn't require a lot of support, it is architected well.
+The application is stable, it doesn't require a lot of support, and it is architected well.
 The business uses it.
 There is an attributable and recognizable value.
-These are the applications worth investing in further to get even better returns or reduce more costs.
+These are the applications worth investing in further to get even better returns or reduce costs.

 Eliminate useless Applications (possible reasons: no business value, not used, low utility, based on obsolete software).

 LeanIX supports you in adapting the TIME-Model using Tags.
 You will then be able to look at your Application Landscape and see the different categories of applications in a heatmap view.
-If you need more information how to handle Tagging check out our section Use Tags for more powerful insights.
+If you need more information on how to handle Tagging check out our section Use Tags for more powerful insights.

-Once you have tagged your Applications you get a strategic overview which Applications you would like to keep in the future (Tolerate, Invest) and which Applications will not be part of your Target Architecture (Eliminate, Migrate).
+Once you have tagged your Applications you get a strategic overview of which Applications you would like to keep in the future (Tolerate, Invest) and which Applications will not be part of your Target Architecture (Eliminate, Migrate).

 What you would like to see as a result is your Target Application Landscape to a certain point of time in the future.
 To do so all Applications tagged by Tolerate and Invest need to be in Lifecycle: Active to the point of time you want to achieve your Target Architecture.
-All Applications tagged by Migrate and Eliminate need to be in the Lifecycle Status End of Life (See table below).
+All Applications tagged by Migrate and Eliminate the need to be in the Lifecycle Status End of Life (See table below).

 Your Landscape then shows the lifecycle of your Applications to the point in time you want to have implemented your target architecture.
 As soon as you entered all necessary information on the Application Fact Sheets (see Manage Migration section below), you will see how your Application Landscape has changed.
 All Applications tagged with Eliminate and Migrate will be not displayed anymore.